 4. An Emergency Power Boost

 Don’t get stuck in low-power mode in the middle of a key livestream or tweet storm.
 TravelCard's slim little charger will give you a quick 35 to 45 percent boost, and, at just under two ounces, it’s barely bigger than a credit card and will take up next to no room in your kit.
 Consider it an insurance policy, and keep one on hand at all times.

 TravelCard charger, $29; travelcardcharger.com.

 5. Something to Stash It All In

-Once you’ve got the right equipment, you need to corral everything so it's easily accessible, and this pouch serves double duty, organizing your gadgets and protecting them from the elements at the same time.
+Once you’ve got the right equipment, you need to corral everything so it's easily accessible, and this pouch serves double duty, simultaneously organizing your gadgets and protecting them from the elements.
 Part of a collaboration between two Maine outfitters, New England stalwart L.L.
 Bean and Flowfold, a Portland-area brand that creates minimalist gear with high-performance fabrics, it’s made from a composite that’s tough, lightweight, and water-resistant, so it’ll keep your stuff safe and dry if unexpected weather conditions arise.
 And, with bright-orange loops on each end, it’ll never get lost in your bag.